Skip to Content

 1. Wash your hair with a clarifying shampoo.

-2. Apply a deep conditioner to your hair and let it sit for at least 30 minutes.
+2. Apply a deep conditioner to your hair, using a hydrating product like one of the best conditioners for dry hair, top-rated conditioners for dry hair, and let it sit for at least 30 minutes.

 3. Rinse out the deep conditioner and towel-dry your hair.